Sports-Related Knee Injury Symptoms and Treatment Options

 Knee injuries in sports are exceedingly common, and finding the right doctor is essential to diagnosing and treating knee injuries before they end your athletic career.

 At South Island Orthopedics, we are committed to providing athletes with the treatment they need to get back on the field as soon as possible.
-Our team of highly trained orthopedic specialists offers the latest in both surgical and non-surgical treatments to get you back to playing the sports you love.
+Our team of highly trained orthopedic doctors, surgeons, and physical therapists offers the latest in both surgical and non-surgical treatments to get you back to playing the sports you love.